Space Assembly: The Cultural Negotiation of Space Science

 Provocations and Perspectives

-Tuesday 28th November
+Tuesday 28th November 2023

-Day 1 brings together provocations from national and international speakers across the fields of arts, humanities and sciences to explore the critical, creative, ethical and technical parameters of Space Science, creating an opportunity for public discourse, networking and exchange.
+Day 1 brought together provocations from national and international speakers across the fields of arts, humanities and sciences to explore the critical, creative, ethical and technical parameters of Space Science, creating an opportunity for public discourse, networking and exchange.

-Contributors include: Nicola Triscott PhD, Director and CEO of Fact Liverpool and former Director and CEO of Arts Catalyst who has curated projects and written extensively on art and intervention in the stewardship of the planetary commons; Professor Marcos Díaz, Leader of the Space and Planetary Exploration Laboratory at Universidad de Chile; Nahum, Director of the Kosmica Institute who has developed cultural and artistic projects with ESA, NASA, Roscosmos and SpaceX; and Mary Jane Rubenstein, Professor of Religion and Science in Society at Wesleyan University, USA and author of the 2022 book, Astrotopia: The Dangerous Religion of the Corporate Space Race.
+Contributors included: Nicola Triscott PhD, Director and CEO of Fact Liverpool and former Director and CEO of Arts Catalyst who has curated projects and written extensively on art and intervention in the stewardship of the planetary commons; Professor Marcos Díaz, Leader of the Space and Planetary Exploration Laboratory at Universidad de Chile; Nahum, Director of the Kosmica Institute who has developed cultural and artistic projects with ESA, NASA, Roscosmos and SpaceX; and Mary Jane Rubenstein, Professor of Religion and Science in Society at Wesleyan University, USA and author of the 2022 book, Astrotopia: The Dangerous Religion of the Corporate Space Race.

 Ways of Working

-Wednesday 29th November
+Wednesday 29th November 2023

 • WORKSHOP #1: Alternative Data Analysis (ADA)

-Wednesday 29th November 9.30-11.00 Experimental Studio, Lipman Hub, Lipman Building.
+Wednesday 29th November 2023.
+9.30-11.00 Experimental Studio, Lipman Hub, Lipman Building.

 Dr Laura Harrington (Cultural Negotiation of Science research group, Northumbria University) and Dr Nicolette Barsdorf Liebchen (Bournemouth University).
 See bios below.